sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 ...I literally [left a comment pointing out said ternary](https://github.com/sbatson5/my-first-every-take-home-coding-challenge/blob/master/films.js#L54)...

 #### Side note, return of the side project:
-I managed to find this in my emails and now it is up for your viewing pleasure: https://github.com/sbatson5/my-first-every-take-home-coding-challenge
+I managed to find this in my emails and now [it is up for your viewing pleasure](https://github.com/sbatson5/my-first-every-take-home-coding-challenge)

-*And yet!*
+<strong>And yet!</strong>
-Somehow, I got an *in person* interview!
+Somehow, I got an <strong>in person</strong> interview!
 I was ridiculously nervous.
 It was in a part of Boston I'd never been to (Brookline?
 That can't be real).
 So, as a person from Maine, I naturally assumed it was 3 hours away and left early to give myself "extra time."